cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

     p=nk_BT
 $$ (idealgas)

 where $n$ the numerical density of the gas, and $T$ its temperature.
 To model Earth’s atmosphere, we imagine an infinitely high column of gas subjected to Earth's gravitational field.
-For now, we assume that Earth is spherically symmetric.
-We also assume that the mass of the atmosphere is negligible, so that there is no self-interaction, which would make the problem not analytically solvable.
-The pressure of the gas at a certain altitude $h$ must be equivalent to the pressure exerted by the column of gas above it, due to the gravitational field, i.e.:
+We assume for now that Earth is spherically symmetric.
+We also assume that the mass of the atmosphere is negligible, so that there is no gravitational self-interaction, which would make the problem not analytically solvable.
+Within these assumptions, the pressure of the gas at a certain altitude $h$ must be equivalent to the pressure exerted by the column of gas above it, due to the gravitational field, i.e.:

 $$
     nk_BT(h) = p(h)=\dfrac{F(h)}{A}